 There are strollers for rent in the Disneyland parks, but I have always liked having my own because that walk back to the car or hotel at the end of a long day can be awful when you’re trying to carry a sleeping child (and you are already tired yourself!).

-If you’re going to Walt Disney World, I can highly recommend Amusement Park Rentals.
-We used them on our last visit and it was great to have the stroller at the parks and resort but not have to deal with it at the airport.
+If you’re going to Walt Disney World, I highly recommend my travel partner, Kingdom Strollers.
+They will deliver and pick up directly to your resort hotel!
+It was great to have the stroller at the parks and resort but not have to deal with it at the airport.

 The bright sun can make everyone a bit cranky…and squinty.
 Pack in a pair of sunglasses for each family member.